asimmanna17/FedERA/README.md

 ### Custom Dataset Support

 We also provide a simple way to add your own dataset to the framework.
+The models utilized in this framework  were trained using a restricted subset of the MedMNIST v2 benchmark dataset, which is publicly accessible [link](https://medmnist.com/).
+The dataset consists of medical images with dimensions of 28x28 pixels.
+The selection of this smaller subset was employed for both side server and client.
 Look into [docs](https://federa.readthedocs.io/en/latest/tutorials/dataset.html#adding-support-for-new-datasets) for more details.

 ## Models Supported